dsc-courses/practice.dsc10.com/problems/disc/disc01-datatypes_math.md

 # BEGIN SOLN

-This is the cost per calorie of the product which has the lowest cost per calorie, which you might say is the cheapest food to fuel up on (like instant ramen or pasta).
+**Answer:** This is the cost per calorie of the product which has the lowest cost per calorie, which you might say is the cheapest food to fuel up on (like instant ramen or pasta).

 # END SOLN